-Treasury yields are rising, stocks are falling, and hypergrowth stocks with rich valuations are getting the worst of it.
-It’s all everyone in the financial markets is talking about.
+This year, until recently, Treasury yields were rising.
+Stocks were falling, and hypergrowth stocks with rich valuations were getting the worst of it.

 But here’s another simpler and even more important reason: